 You will benefit from studio-based learning along with the exhibitions and events associated with a vibrant art college at our Lauriston Place campus.

 Within the Product Design studio there is a student-managed space.
 This allows you to quickly realise your ideas using:

-- standard workshop facilities and tools
+- light workshop facilities and hand tools

 Most of your teaching in product design takes place at the Lauriston campus, close to the students' studio.
 You will have access to a range of workshops, including facilities for:

 - glass blowing

 Throughout your degree you will take optional courses.
 Depending on your choices these may be taught in the School or in the wider University campus.

 You will also have access to the University's:

 - technical facilities